ballerburg9005/llamara3/README.md

 At the time my project was somewhat abitious and challenging.
 But right now is the time with [GLM-4.7-Flash](https://unsloth.ai/docs/models/glm-4.7-flash) to do it in a cleaner, successful and nice way.

 If this project interests you, just paste it into Grok Expert and tell it to design your own new improved one from scratch!
+Many of the design choices I made are still important to construct personality, behavior and such.

 Summary
 =======